Mobilab-AgroTIC/Agrocam-ESP32/README.md

 # 2. Uploading the files on the ESP32Cam
 Use a FTDI to connect the ESP32Cam on your computer.
-Download the folder from Github containing all the files (main.cpp, connect.h,
+Download the folder from Github containing all the files (main.cpp, connect.h, cam.h, etc) Open this folder using Arduino IDE and upload the code on the ESP32Cam